daschatten/salt_hierarchy_pillar/README.md

     zonename: myzone
     john: doe
     ```
-4. Optional add more pillar files (resolved with their _data and _parent keys) in a key according to their name with tag '_neighbours'.
+4. Optional add more pillar files (resolved with their merge keys) in a key according to their name with tag '_neighbours'.
 This must be a list of filenames.
 Example:

     /srv/salt/pillar/hosts/myhost.yaml:
     ```
-    _parent: myzone
+    _merge: myzone
     _neighbours:
       - myhost2
     hostname: myhost